sampolgar/Templafy-AppConnector/README.md

 https://user-images.githubusercontent.com/39210767/194206135-3cda8d01-d57f-46c7-85cf-e34b0c5c0634.mp4

+## TL|DR
+1. Host the static HTML file in Azure blog or an S3 bucket, change the tenant URL details inside the HTML file
+2. Upload [this word](https://templafydownload.blob.core.windows.net/delivery/Integrations/AppConnector-HTML/index.html) document to your Templafy
+3. Open the HTML file on Azure blob or S3 - it should be on HTTPS.
+Take the URL i.e. if the URL is https://s3.aws.com/appconnector/index.html copy s3.aws
+4. As an admin, create an app connector integration in Templafy.
+Add the domian i.e. s3.aws.com to the domain settings (don't add a / at the end)
+5. Use the pop-open Templafy button on the app connector and select the template you uploaded in step 2

 ## Architecture

 - all communication to Templafy must use HTTPS - if you're developing on your computer, please use ngrok